A simplified approach to generating synthetic data for disclosure control: Inference from synthetic data

 \subsection{Completely synthesised data}

-Here we provide a derivation of variance estimator ($T_M$) \cite{RRR_2003}, without the requirement to create synthetic populations.
-The analyst wishes to make inferences about a quantity $Q$, given only the synthetic data.
-We can write the required posterior distribution as

-where $Y_{obs}$ is the observed data, $D_{syn}$ the synthetic data and inference is conditional on the unchanged variables $X$.
-This compares to the equivalent expression for MI (\cite{rubin_book_1987}, equation 3.2.2, p.82) where integration over the unobserved elements of $Y$ requires sampling from their PPD.
-In equation (1) $D_{syn}$ are not unobserved data, but are random functions of $Y_{obs}$.
-For clarity of exposition we drop the conditioning on $X$ so that (1) becomes
+For inferential purposes data are considered completely synthesised if either all of the observed data are replaced by synthetic values, or if only certain variables, denoted by X, are left unchanged and both synthesis and inference is carried out conditional on X. Formally, for complete synthesisis, all of $Y_{obs}$ is replaced by $D_{syn}$ which are generated as samples from the PPD of $(y|Y_{obs},X)$, where $X$ are variables that are left unchanged.
+If $X$ is not empty then all inference from the synthetic data must be conditional on $X$.

+In \cite{RRR_2003} synthetic data are described as MI by first creating synthetic populations generated from the PPD of $(y|Y_{obs},X)$.
+Each synthetic data set $Y^{(l)},l=1,\dots,M$ is then generated by SRS from the $l^{th}$ population, although, as \cite{RR_JASA_2007} have pointed out, it is not necessary to generate the synthetic populations but only values for the synthetic samples.
+This implies that the synthesis does not make use of any detailed individual information that may be available for the non-sampled members of the population from which $Y_{obs}$ is a sample.
+This has been the case, with a few exceptions e.g.\cite{samp_w_syn}, for most practical applications of synthetic data.

+In \cite{RRR_2003} the target for inference, $Q$, is defined as a function of the finite population quantities $(X,Y)$.
+However, these authors comment in Section 2.1 that, when population values of $X$ are not available or cannot be released, synthetic populations ``can be generated based on the posterior predictive distribution of \lq super\rq or \lq future\rq populations".
+This suggests defining $Q$ as a function of the parameters, $\theta$, of some parametric distribution assumed to have generated the observed data so that $Y_{obs} \sim f(y|X,\theta)$ for some distribution $f$.
+Based on this approach, we provide a derivation of the variance estimator ($T_M$) derived in \cite{RRR_2003} without the requirement to create synthetic populations, except in the sense of defining their distributions, and without considering synthesis as an example of MI.

-We assume that $D_{syn}$ consists of $M$ synthetic data sets ($Y_1,Y_2,...,Y_l,...,Y_M$) each generated by SRS from the PPD of $Y$ given $Y_{obs}$, assumed to be generated from some distribution $f(Y|\theta)$.
-From each $Y_l$ we calculate $q^{(l)}$ and $v^{(l)}$, the estimate and variance of $Q$ calculated as if the $Y_l$ were the observed data.
-We aim to make inferences for Q based on\\
+We assume that the synthetic data, $D_{syn}$, to replace $Y_{obs}$, are produced by fitting the parameters of the distribution $f(y|X,\theta)$ to the observed data $(X_{obs},Y_{obs})$ and generating $D_{syn}$, ($Y^{(1)},Y^{(2)},...,Y^{(l)},...,Y^{(M)}$), as $M$ simple random samples from the PPD of $(y|Y_{obs},X,\theta)$.
+The analyst wishes to make inferences about a quantity $Q$, conditional on $X$, given only the synthetic data.
+The $X$ variables forming part of each synthetic data set may consist of $X_{obs}$, either unchanged or altered in some way, as has been discussed in \cite{mitra_weighting} in relation to survey weights.
+From each $(Y^{(l)},X)$ we calculate $q^{(l)}$ and $v^{(l)}$, the estimate of $Q$ and an estimate of its variance, conditional on $X$, as if $(Y^{(l)},X)$ were the observed data generated as a simple random sample.
+We aim to make inferences for $Q$ based on